madisongh/digsigserver/README.md

 Other settings for configuring the underlying Sanic framework can also be provided.

+### Timeouts

+Some signing operations (particularly for bootloader update payloads and Mender artifacts) can take several minutes to complete, so the server configuration sets a default `RESPONSE_TIMEOUT` of five minutes.
+You may need to increase this setting, depending on your server hardware and expected service load.
+You should also configure  client-side timeouts and retries to guard against signing failures caused by  service timeouts under load.

 ## Running
 Once installed, use the `digsigserver` command to start the server: